Darktable: Google Summer of Code

 In 2011, the Darktable team participated in the Google Summer of Code (GSoC).
 The main goals were to remove libglade dependency from Darktable and to make room for more modularity.
 The input system for handling shortcuts was also rewritten and incorporated into version 0.9.

 Distribution

 Darktable is released under the GPL-3.0-or-later as free software.
 The current version of Darktable works on Linux, macOS and Windows.
 Many Linux distributions include Darktable in their default repositories, including Debian, Fedora, openSUSE, Arch Linux, and Gentoo Linux.

 Darktable also runs on Solaris 11, with packages in IPS format available from the maintainer.

+Localization

+Darktable is available in multiple languages.
+Darktable is notable for using all-lowercase literals in every language by default.
+Since version 4.4.0, a new locale called "en@truecase" allows users to apply conventional casing to English.